 When an aloe plant is being overwatered, the leaves develop what are called water-soaked spots that look soggy and soft.
 It is almost as though the entire leaf becomes saturated with water, then it turns to mush.
 Eventually, the entire plant dies.

 Your plant can also become waterlogged when the pot it's in lacks a drainage hole.
-Avoid planting in a pot without a drainage hole.
-The layer of pebbles in the bottom of a pot, although often offered as a simple solution, actually compounds the problem.
+Adding a layer of pebbles in the bottom of a pot, although often offered as a simple solution, actually compounds the problem.
 As moisture moves down through the soil, it forms what is called a perched water table over the pebbles.
 Not until the soil above is saturated will the water move down into the pebbles.
 That means your aloe's roots are constantly saturated.
-When all the air spaces between soil particles are filled with water, your plant's roots are dying from lack of oxygen (yes, roots need to "breathe").
+When all the air spaces between soil particles are filled with water, your plant's roots will die from lack of oxygen (yes, roots need to "breathe").